BeautifulDestinations/postgres-subset/README.md

  $ psql postgres -c "DROP DATABASE beautilytics"
  $ psql postgres -c "CREATE DATABASE beautilytics"
  $ pg_restore --schema-only --dbname=beautilytics --no-owner --no-acl

+Note that the path specified by --directory is on the database server, not on the client.